dingtianding/Underhood/README.md

   * Search bar with stock symbols and names from API
   ![search](https://user-images.githubusercontent.com/82133627/152612673-4db83667-310b-466b-b70f-4324ddb3b591.gif)

- ## Future Features
+ ## Future Features/Ideas
   * Portfolio Chart on portolio page
   * More details on the stock pages(Market Value, Cost, Stats on the stock(market cap, 52 day high/low etc))
+  * Responsiveness on mobile clients
+  * Having multiple API keys that rotates the key being used based on a API call counter, and bypassing the 5 call per min limitation.
   * A leaderboard of all the users's net worth and rules for a stock simulatior game
-  * Responsiveness on mobile clients

 ## Code snippets

-* Originaly each change to the search bar would fire off an API call.
-With the limit of 5 API calls per minute, this limit was quickly exceed.
+* By default each change to the search bar would fire off an API call, and with the AlphaVantage limit of 5 API calls per minute, this limit was quickly exceed.
 A debounce function was added to reduce API pulls.
 With the debounce function, the call to the API only occurs if the user stops typing for 1 second.
 ```javascript
   debounceSearch() {
     let timer;